The European Agenda for Adult Learning

 In November 2021, the new European Agenda on Adult Learning was adopted by the Council of the European Union.
 The agenda defines the political framework for the further development of adult learning in Europe.
 It helps to define the content priorities of European adult learning policy for the years 2021 to 2030:

-Governance & Zusammenarbeit
+Governance & Cooperation

-Targets of the European Agenda for Adult Learning in figures:
+Goals of the European Agenda for Adult Learning in figures:

 A key concern is to increase participation in adult education measures in the European Union.
 Specifically, this means:

-• By 2025, at least 47% of 25 to 64-year-olds should have taken advantage of an educational opportunity within a 12-month period.
+• By 2025, at least 47% of 25- to 64-year-olds should have taken advantage of an educational opportunity within a 12-month period.

 Where is the adult education agenda located?